aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE HashTable< Key, Val >::Bucket * HashTableConstIterator< Key, Val >::_getBucket_ ( ) const
+HashTable< Key, Val >::Bucket * HashTableConstIterator< Key, Val >::_getBucket_ ( ) const

 Returns the current iterator's bucket.